-5.1 Simulation Overview
+A. Simulation Overview

 We implemented RSGM within the Global Mobile Simulation (GloMoSim) [22] library.
 We implemented the geographic unicast protocol GPSR described in [14].
-In GPSR, a source can obtain the destination position through some type of location service [10], [9].
+In GPSR, a source can obtain the destination position through some type of location service [10] [9].
 An intermediate node makes its forwarding decisions based on the destination position inserted in the packet header by the source and the positions of its one-hop neighbors learned from the periodic beaconing of the neighbors.
 The protocol consists of two transmission modes.
-In the greedy mode, a forwarding node forwards the packet to the neighbor that is closest to the destination end.
+In the greedy mode, a forwarding node forwards the packet to the neighbor that is closest to the destination and .
 When no such a neighbor exists, the node enters recover mode and assumes perimeter forwarding [14] to recover from the local void.
 In this case, a packet traverses the face of the planarized local topology subgraph by applying the right-hand rule until the greedy forwarding can be resumed.
-The implementation includes a proactive beaconing mechanism with promiscuous use of the network interface as in [14], and the beaconing interval was set as four seconds.
-We set RSGM's Intval{refresh} as four seconds and Intval{zone} as six seconds.
+The implementation includes a proactive beaconing mechanism with promiscuous use of the network interface as in [14], and the beaconing interval was set as 4 seconds.
+We set RSGM's $Intval{refresh}$ as 4 seconds and $Intval{zone}$ as 6 seconds.
 Except in the study of the impact of zone size, the zone size was set as 400 meters.